 Microscopic Colitis has different symptoms from those of Ulcerative Colitis and Crohn’s Disease, two other well known inflammatory bowel diseases.
 Importantly unlike these other two IBDs, microscopic colitis has not been shown to increase the risk of colon cancer.
 [Ref]

 There are two main forms:

-- Collagenous Colitis (CC) – a thick layer of protein (collagen) develops in colon tissue
+- Collagenous Colitis (CC) – Collagen, which is a type of protein, develops in thick layers in the colon tissue

-- Lymphocytic Colitis (LC) – white blood cells (lymphocytes) increase in colon tissue
+- Lymphocytic Colitis (LC) – There is an increase in the white blood cell (lymphocytes) count also in the colon tissue

 The disorder gets its name from the fact that it’s necessary to examine colon tissue under a microscope to identify it.

 The severity, frequency, and duration of symptoms vary.
 People with microscopic colitis can experience flare-ups in which they get frequent symptoms, but also periods of remission.